Research and Academic Centers and Institutes

 / political /economic-on the ecosystems within the coastal and southeast regions of

 the state.
-CHART was founded in 2001 and is comprised of a multidisciplinary group
+CHART, founded in 2001, is comprised of a multidisciplinary group of

-of faculty, staff, and graduate research assistants representing various backgrounds
+faculty, staff, and graduate research assistants representing various backgrounds,

 including sociology, political science, public administration, planning, urban studies,